 Using MMDVMCal transmit using the DStar calibration mode.
 Monitor the repeaters signal using your oscilloscope through your other receiver and adjust R302, R305 and the MMDVM tx level.
 Start with R302 until you have the same peak to peak amplitude than with your DStar radio.
 You might also need to adjust the level on your MMDVM.
 Once you have the same levels adjust R305 to get a signal as clean as the signal of your DStar radio i.e. no ripples.

 As we kept the whole legacy Motorola logic intact, the repeater will still respond to any CTCSS signal and go into TX, unfortunately since we cut the trace feeding the analog signal to the VCO you will not transmit anything.
 After chatting on the air with Jean-Matthieu F5RCT he came with the idea of this small audio switching board.
 Basically analog will be fully functional, yet any digital will have priority over analog.
 At a club meeting he came up with this simple schematic around a 74HC4053.
-Both analog and MMDVM signals are fed into this board the PTT of the MMDVM is also applied there, as soon as the PTT is triggered the audio fed into the transmitter is switched to the MMDVM signal.
+Both analog and MMDVM signals are fed into this board.
+The PTT of the MMDVM is also applied there, as soon as the MMDVM triggers PTT the audio fed into the transmitter is switched to the MMDVM signal.
 Adjust the analog audio level using R820 on the logic board.

 Everything in the box